Lawyers seek $26 million in Volkswagen U.S. fuel economy settlement

 The German automaker admitted using illegal software to cheat U.S. pollution tests in 2015, triggering a global backlash against diesel vehicles that has so far cost it 30 billion euros ($33 billion) in fines, penalties and buyback costs.
 In May, it set aside an additional 5.5 billion euros in contingent liabilities.

-Lawyers suing VW and Robert Bosch GmbH [ROBG.UL] in the United States over the diesel emissions scandal previously received $352 million in fees and costs.
+Lawyers suing VW and Robert Bosch GmbH in the United States over the diesel emissions scandal previously received $352 million in fees and costs.

 (Reporting by David Shepardson; Editing by Peter Cooney)